google/cel-go/README.md

 to know the full state required for all values and functions present in the CEL expression.

-To handle this case, CEL relies on commutative logical operators `&&`, `||`.
+To improve the odds of successful evaluation with partial state, CEL uses commutative logical operators `&&`, `||`.
 If an error or unknown value (not the same thing) is encountered on the left-hand side, the right hand side is evaluated also to determine the outcome.
+While it is possible to implement evaluation with partial state without this feature, this method was chosen because it aligns with the semantics of SQL evaluation and because it's more robust to evaluation against dynamic data types such as JSON inputs.

 In the following truth-table, the symbols `<x>` and `<y>` represent error or unknown values, with the `?` indicating that the branch is not taken due to